 Pre-paid using your own GSM world phone

-Help is at hand for AT&T iPhone owners: AT&T will also unlock your iPhone, but its policy is unclear.
-AT&T says it will do this for phones that are off-contract (i.e., when you have completed the minimum 2-year term).
+Help is at hand for AT&T iPhone owners: AT&T will also unlock your iPhone, and AT&T says it will do this for phones that are off-contract (i.e., when you have completed the minimum 2-year term).
 On AT&T’s web forums, there are reports from those who are simply longtime AT&T customers having their phones unlocked before the end of the minimum term.
 In short, it’s worth a try.
 Here’s the link to the AT&T iPhone unlock request page.

 You can also use an unofficial unlocking service, either at a store or on the Internet.
 Some unlocking services also provide after-sales service: if Apple releases an iPhone software update that invalidates their unlocking, they will unlock the new software for you at no extra charge.

 An important footnote on SIM cards: iPhone 4, 4S and iPads up until iPad 3 use “Micro SIMs” that are smaller than a regular SIM.
 Most SIM cards now come in a dual package — a standard-sized SIM that can be turned into a Micro-SIM by breaking off the plastic surrounding the metal contacts.
-The iPhone 5, 5S, 5C, iPad Mini and iPad 4 and iPad Air use a new, even smaller and thinner SIM card called a “Nano SIM”.
+The iPhone 5, 5C, 5S, 6, 6S, iPad Mini and iPad 4 and iPad Air use a new, even smaller and thinner SIM card called a “Nano SIM”.
 If you’re buying a pre-paid SIM card at a store, have them install it for you right then and there.
-Not only do they have the right tools to get the SIM cards out of your devices, but you can also be sure they gave you the right sized SIM card and that it works.
+Not only do they have the right tool to get the SIM card out of your device, but you can also be sure they gave you the right sized SIM card, and that it works.

-All Apple AT&T iPads are not network locked.
-They come with an AT&T SIM for use in the US.
-To use elsewhere, you will need to buy a micro SIM from a local wireless carrier and swap out the AT&T SIM.
+All Apple iPads are not network locked.
+Wireless iPad versions come with a SIM for use in the US, and to use elsewhere you will need to buy a micro or nano SIM from a local wireless carrier.
 Don’t lose it (they’re tiny) as you’ll need it when you get back to the US.
-Get the store to install it because sometimes they get the SIM size incorrect, selling you a Micro SIM when you need a Nano SIM.
+Get the local mobile phone store to install the SIM for you because sometimes they get the SIM size incorrect, selling you a Micro SIM when you need a Nano SIM.

-Verizon 3G iPad 2 is CDMA-only and does not work in Europe, but Verizon and Sprint iPads 3, 4, New iPad and iPad Air support 3G GSM if you buy a SIM card.
+Verizon 3G iPad 2 is CDMA-only and does not work in Europe, any iPad later than that works in Europe with the appropriate SIM card.